Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Sweet malt and caramel aromas and flavors define the character of a Scottish Export

-Perceived Hop Aroma & Flavor: Should not be perceived
+Perceived Hop Aroma & Flavor: Should not be present

 Perceived Bitterness: Low to medium

-Fermentation Characteristics: Fruity-estery character may be apparent.
+Fermentation Characteristics: Fruity esters, if present, are low.
 Yeast attributes such as diacetyl and sulfur are acceptable at very low levels.
-Bottled versions may contain higher amounts of carbon dioxide than is typical for mildly carbonated draft versions.
+Bottled versions may contain higher amounts of carbon dioxide than is typical for lightly carbonated draft versions.

 Body: Medium